-Disruption warning over 'significant' Kidderminster industrial fire
+People evacuated after 'significant' Kidderminster industrial fire

 "The sky is filled with clouds, all I can hear is sirens," she said.

-"But I have to say as well... police been out there and cordoned off the road so people can't come past... they are keeping traffic under control, they are doing a fantastic job."
+"But I have to say as well... police have been out there and cordoned off the road so people can't come past... they are keeping traffic under control, they are doing a fantastic job."

 Wyre Forest MP Mark Garnier, whose constituency covers the town, said: "Frightening fire in Kidderminster.
 Hope everyone is safe and sound.